 Physiotherapy is a hands-on profession and skill.
 Physiotherapists develop an acutely sensitive ability to feel a problem and this is as important to a good assessment and treatment as any scan or test.

-At the practice we have detailed testing equipment such as a treadmill for gait analysis and an isokinetic machine (Kin Com) for the specific testing of power and joint control.
+At the practice, we have detailed testing equipment such as a treadmill for gait analysis and power gauges for the specific testing of power and joint control.
 If necessary for the assessment your physiotherapist may use these to help gain further information.

 One of the important parts of our Practice is that we take the time to discuss the findings of the assessment, explaining the diagnosis and the treatment program with the patient.
 We feel that having the patient understand the problem and the process they have to go through is paramount to the success of the treatment